 The average hourly wage for a dental hygienist is $36.
-While that is the average pay, you might not make that much when you first get started in your career path.
-Putting in time, gaining experience with dental hygiene jobs and earning a reputation for outstanding patient care give you the chance to increase your earning potential.
+While that is the average pay, you might not make that much when you first start your career path.
+Putting in the time, gaining experience with dental hygiene jobs, and earning a reputation for outstanding patient care gives you the chance to increase your earning potential.
 Your pay goes up with your years of experience.

-Some people in this field earn up to $103,340 per year or more with the same job title as long as they work a full time position.
-The dental practice for which you work also plays a role.
-Look for job postings and job alerts in different states to boost your earning potential, and states with the highest demand for dental hygiene jobs pay the most.
+Dental hygienists can earn $103,340 per year or more working full-time.
+The dental practice and state you work in also plays a role.
+Look for job postings and alerts in different states to boost your earning potential, and states with the highest demand for dental hygiene jobs pay the most.

 Job seekers often ask about the top benefits of working as a dental hygienist in a dental group.
-No matter if you work full time or become a part time dental hygienist, you will enjoy flexible hours, a rewarding environment and competitive pay.
-You can choose a range of environments in which to work depending on your location and goals.
+Whether you work full-time or become a part-time dental hygienist, you will enjoy flexible hours, a rewarding environment, and competitive pay.
+You can choose a range of environments in which to work, depending on your location and goals.

 For example, you could work for a large dental group or a small office.
 This job type offers many advantages you would not get in other fields, which is worth keeping in mind as you decide what to do.
 Paid time off is another benefit of working at a general dental office.
 The ADHA is a fantastic group that promotes the rights and well-being of dental hygienists across the nation, but only dentists and dental students can join the ADA.

-Many people in this field work in family dentistry and work with patients of all ages and backgrounds.
-Those with a high quality attitude and the mentality of a team player go far in this career, so develop those traits if you don’t already have them.
+Many people in this fieldwork are in family dentistry and work with patients of all ages and backgrounds.
+Those with a high-quality attitude and the mentality of a team player go far in this career, so develop those traits if you don’t already have them.

 If you want to provide dental hygiene services, your first step is getting an associate’s degree.
 After getting your degree, you must then get licensed before you can begin your new career.
 Many people are happy with moving forward with an associate’s degree, but you can further your education to make yourself stand apart from the crowd.

 A bachelor’s degree, for example, makes you stand apart from other job seekers and improves your odds of getting a position in the office you want.
-Also, consider a college that offers a job alert when you graduate if you want to gain employment as soon as possible.
+Also, consider a college that offers a job alert when you graduate to gain employment as soon as possible.

-Since you will do patient screening and want to gain patient experience, you need to have people skills and a desire to help others to thrive in this field.
+Since you will do patient screening and want to gain patient experience, you need people skills and a desire to help others thrive in this field.
 You need to work well with others and always make an effort to boost your communication skills.

-The ideal candidate is motivated with the drive to advance their career and improve their skills at all times, and you are the perfect fit if you have those qualities.
+The ideal candidate is motivated to advance their career and improve their skills at all times, and you are the perfect fit if you have those qualities.
 You perform a vital service to the patients you serve and must maintain a professional attitude each step of the way.